Lab 0.5: Window Discriminator

 and can count how many valid pulses it has seen.
 Hint: consider using shift

 registers on the outer while loop.
-Pulse counting will be required for the
+Continuous pulse counting will be required

-Each student should do Lab Point 5 alone; after finishing Point 5, pair up with (be assigned to) a lab partner.
+Each student should do Lab Point 5 alone, and save it with your initials in the file name, in the My Documents\EN123_IP_201X folder.
+After finishing Point 5, pair up with (be assigned to) a lab partner.